daattali/beautiful-jekyll/_posts/2021-12-09-rpi-vision.md

 <p/>

 <p>
 The first step, as with any ML/CV project, is preprocessing.
 The dataset prepared for students contains 2000 images of different human faces at various scales, all of which are 64x64 grayscaled images.
-I vectorize all of the images in the dataset, and then compute the average for each pixel over all vectorized faces \\( \mu \\).
+I vectorize all of the images in the dataset, and then compute the average for each pixel over all vectorized faces, $\mu$.
 In order to make the data 0 centered, I subtract the average face vector from all samples.
 Then, we can use our 0-centered data matrix to compute the covariance matrix of our data, with the following formula:
 <p/>

 <p>